The need for skilled cybersecurity professionals is already huge. And it's getting bigger.

-In a survey of cybersecurity professionals, completing a certification was one of the most popular pieces of advice offered to newcomers.
+In a survey of cybersecurity professionals, completing a certification was the most popular piece of advice offered to newcomers.

 It's wise to check out job postings to see which specific certifications employers are looking for.

-The survey we looked at said the Certified Information Systems Security Professional (CISSP) designation was by far the top choice.
+The survey we looked at said the CISSP designation was by far the top choice.

 Certifications related to cloud security, such as Certified Cloud Security Professional (CCSP), are also well respected by employers.

-what can you expect from a college cybersecurity diploma?
+what to expect from a college cybersecurity diploma

 Don't want to invest time and money in a university degree?